noqdev/iambic/docs/web/docs/getting_started/aws/aws.md

 title: AWS
 ---

-## 1. Configure AWS
+## Configure AWS

-In this tutorial, you will configure IAMbic for an AWS account or multiple accounts in an AWS organization
+In this tutorial, you will configure IAMbic for an AWS account or multiple accounts in an AWS organization.

-## Prerequisites
+### Prerequisites

 You will need administrative-level access to AWS in order to create and manage IAM identities.
 This level of access is required to create an IAM identity for the use of IAMbic and also to manage policies associated with it.